 Sustainability

-Tyndall AFB’s Installation of the Future will be designed, constructed, and operated with sustainable features as unifying priorities for all horizontal and vertical efforts.
-Its projects will incorporate criteria from a variety of proven strategies and best practices.
+Tyndall AFB’s Installation of the Future is designed, constructed, and operated with sustainable features as unifying priorities for all horizontal and vertical efforts.
+The rebuild projects incorporate criteria from a variety of proven strategies and best practices.

 Smart technologies

-Tyndall AFB’s SMART building technologies will collect, display, record, analyze, and disseminate information, and provide centralized visibility and communication for the monitored building and utility subsystems.
+Tyndall AFB’s SMART building technologies will collect, display, record, analyze, and disseminate information to provide centralized visibility and communication for the monitored building and utility subsystems.

 The five defining elements of resiliency at Tyndall